tieniber/GridSearch/README.md

 # Grid Search

-Add an interactive search box to all of your grids, even offline!
+Add an interactive search box to all of your grids!
+Online only!

-The online widgets support searching across multiple fields (including associations), similar to the built-in list view search capabilities.
+The  widgets support searching across multiple fields (including associations), similar to the built-in list view search capabilities.
 They also support all of the same functions as the built-in search fields in data grids and template grids, plus they perform live searching, so you don't have to click a "search" button after entering your criteria.

-The offline widget supports searching on a single field.

 ## Description

-This Mendix widget package offers six widgets:
+This Mendix widget package offers a number of widgets:

 ### Desktop/Online Mobile
  - Multifield Search: Offers multi-column live searching from a single search box to data grids and template grids.
 Also works on list views, and has more customization options than the built-in list view search field.